so-stj/Py_file_organizer/README.md

 ### 1. First Startup
 - Language selection dialog appears on first run
-- Choose your preferred language (Japanese, English, or Swedish)
+- Choose your language (Japanese, English, or Swedish)
 - You can change the language later in Settings

 ### 2. Basic File Organization